nielsbaloe/vertxui/README.md

 * forget about Javascript, you're familiar with Java.
 * communicate in 100% the same POJO's at client- and serverside through ajax/websockets/sockjs/eventbus.
 * forget about HTML or learning a HTML-ish language like ReactJS, but declarate how your views on models look like by using Java lambdas and streams.
-* forget about installing IDE tooling, the java to javascript translation happens run-time.
+* no IDE tooling required, the java to javascript translation happens run-time.
 * during development: automatic browser reloading of generated javascript, resources (.css/.jpg/etc) and state
 * Fluent html has a virtual DOM behind the scenes (a la ReactJS), only visually updating what changed in your model.
 * finally painless nodejs-less websockets and sockjs and the VertX EventBus available at server and browsers in the same language.
-* speeedy junit testing of Fluent HTML objects by testing against the internal virtual DOM instead of a browser.
+* speeedy junit testing of Fluent HTML objects by testing against the virtual DOM, or headless browser testing.

 Serverside [Vert.X](http://vertx.io/) adds:
 * probably the easiest and [fastest](https://dzone.com/articles/inside-vertx-comparison-nodejs) node.js-alike webserver